China’s seafood production, consumption, aquaculture operations, and commercial fishing fleets are staggering in size.

 - Opportunities for Sustainable Seafood in China

 Qingdao Marine Conservation Society (QMCS), a Chinese nonprofit, was founded by former Ocean Outcomes China Program Director Songlin Wang in 2017.
 QMCS is dedicated to promoting coastal and marine ecosystem conservation and advancing the sustainable seafood movement in China through scientific research, public and industry education, and the international exchange of information and knowledge.
 In addition to partnering with O2 in implementing a number of FIPs, QMCS conducts seafood sustainability ratings in collaboration with Monterey Bay Aquarium Seafood Watch and is developing a China Seafood Sustainability Assessment and Education Program, which takes full consideration of China's uniquely rich seafood heritages and nascent sustainable seafood movement status.
 QMCS staff and members including marine ecologists, seafood experts, aquarium managers, educators, journalists, as well as sea and fish loving Chinese citizens. www.qmcs.org.cn/

 Meet Tao Ran

 Qingdao Tao Ran Environmental Science and Technology Co.
 Ltd (Tao Ran) was established by former Ocean Outcomes China Program Director Songlin Wang in 2016.
-Tao Ran provides professional strategic planning and management services to organisations dedicated to the conservation and management of aquatic environmental resources.
+Tao Ran provides professional strategic planning and management services to organizations dedicated to the conservation and management of aquatic environmental resources.
 The firm works in partnership with fisheries, the aquaculture industry and nonprofits to move the Chinese seafood industry towards a sustainable future.
 In addition to fishery and aquaculture improvement partnerships with Ocean Outcomes, Tao Ran works closely with the Aquaculture Stewardship Council to grow the number of Chinese farms and species certified by ASC.